Israel targets tourism boost after rapid COVID-19 vaccine roll-out

 American Airlines plans to launch a Dallas-Fort Worth to Tel Aviv route in October on Boeing 787 aircraft.

-United Airlines, which has 13 weekly flights from Newark and San Francisco, will in May add three flights from Chicago and two more from Newark.
+United Airlines (UAL.O), which has 13 weekly flights from Newark and San Francisco, will in May add three flights from Chicago and two more from Newark.
 Flights from Washington will resume later this year.

-Delta Air Lines and Israel’s flag carrier, El Al , are also adding flights.
+Delta Air Lines (DAL.N) and Israel's flag carrier, El Al (ELAL.TA), are also adding flights.

 "Opening of the sky is a true message to going back to normality," said Farkash-Hacohen.